July 14, 2025, 3:26 pm | Read time: 4 minutes

 Curtains and cushions made of linen or cotton paired with decorative elements made of stone, ceramics, or clay create a calm and earthy atmosphere.
 The surfaces of objects are often matte or slightly textured—high gloss is out of place here.

-3. Selected and Reduced Decoration
+3. Selective and Minimalist Decoration

-4. Order and Functionality
+4. Maintain Order

-A tidy home is essential for the decor style.
-In many households, the living room is the center of life, which can quickly become untidy or chaotic.
-To maintain the Japandi style in your living room, it’s best to work with hidden storage, closed shelves, and multifunctional furniture.
-This helps keep things organized and creates a relaxed atmosphere.
+A tidy home is essential for this decor style.
+In many households, the living room is the focal point, which can quickly become cluttered or chaotic.
+To maintain the Japandi style in your living room, it’s best to work with hidden storage solutions.
+Choose fewer, but high-quality furniture pieces with clear, simple lines.
+Quality matters more than quantity, so less is often more.
+This applies not only to decoration but also to furniture selection.
+Typical of the Japandi style are low-profile furniture pieces with clean, simple lines.

-A living room in the Japandi style appears decelerating, harmonious, and stylish at the same time.
-It is a place to breathe–away from hustle and sensory overload.
-By focusing on natural materials, reduced forms, and deliberately placed accents, you create an oasis of calm in the midst of everyday life.
+A living room in the Japandi style is both calming and stylish.
+It’s a place to breathe deeply—far from hustle and sensory overload.
+By focusing on natural materials, reduced forms, and carefully chosen elements, the Japandi style thrives on intentional development rather than quick makeovers.

-One last tip: If you want to design your living room in the Japandi style, start with small steps–swap a few decorative elements, adjust the color palette, or replace a piece of furniture.
-The Japandi style thrives on conscious development, not quick remodeling.
+If you want to maintain the Japandi style in your living room, start by swapping out a few decor elements, adjusting the color palette, or replacing a piece of furniture.
+The Japandi style thrives on conscious development, not quick makeovers.